German stocks - Factors to watch on July 4

-FRANKFURT/BERLIN, July 4 The DAX top-30 index looked set to open 0.4 percent lower on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0603 GMT.
+FRANKFURT/BERLIN, July 4 (Reuters) - The DAX top-30 index looked set to open 0.4 percent lower on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0603 GMT.

 The following are some of the factors that may move German stocks: